Maximize success with small business B2B lead management strategies

 Segmentation is where the majority of your personalization heft comes from.
 You start with three dimensions: firmographic (industry, size, region), behavioral (pages viewed, content downloaded, events attended), and lifecycle stage (new lead, MQL, SQL, opportunity, customer).

-With a marketing automation platform that syncs reliably to your CRM, you set rules like: “If lead is in SaaS segment, viewed pricing page twice in 7 days, and not yet in opportunity, enroll in high-intent nurture.”
-That sequence could contain a comparison guide, ROI calculator, and a strong call to book a demo.
+With a marketing automation platform that syncs reliably to your CRM, you can set rules like: “If a lead is in the SaaS segment, has viewed the pricing page twice in 7 days, and is not yet in opportunity, enrol them in a high-intent nurture.”
+That sequence might include a comparison guide, ROI calculator, and a strong prompt to book a demo.

 Timing is equally as important as content.
 You schedule shorter sequences for high-intent behavior and slower, educational ones for early stage leads.
 When a lead’s activity changes, your system shifts them into the correct track automatically, so your team isn’t doing this in spreadsheets.